 Leyster’s genre paintings were notable for their lively, naturalistic style and their ability to capture the expressions and gestures of her subjects.
 She often depicted scenes of musicians, drinkers, and other figures engaged in everyday activities, and her work was highly regarded for capturing relaxed humor and realism.

-In addition to her genre paintings, Leyster was also known for her portraits, which depicted individuals and families in a naturalistic, informal style.
-She was highly respected by her contemporaries, and her work was collected by art collectors and patrons throughout Europe.
+Leyster gained recognition not only for her genre paintings but also for her portraits, which depicted individuals and families with a naturalistic, informal style.
+Her contemporaries highly respected her work, and art collectors and patrons across Europe sought out her paintings.

-Leyster’s work was rediscovered in the 20th century after being mistakenly attributed to other artists for many years.
+In the 20th century, scholars rediscovered Leyster’s work after years of misattribution to other artists.
 Only now is she celebrated as one of the most important Dutch painters of the 17th century.
-Her work continues to be admired for its technical skill, naturalism, and sensitivity to the human condition.
-This is despite her being largely forgotten, unlike her male contemporaries, for so long.
+Her work remains admired for its technical mastery, naturalism, and sensitivity to the human condition — a remarkable legacy, especially considering how long history overlooked her in favor of her male counterparts.

 It is likely that Judith Leyster and Frans Hals knew each other.
 Both were Dutch Golden Age painters who lived and worked in Haarlem during the early 17th century.
 Leyster was a student of Frans Pietersz de Grebber, who was a contemporary of Hals and part of the same artistic circle.
 It is also possible that Leyster studied under Hals himself.